 In this work the surface model, which is already described briefly in Fauroux et al. [16], is improved towards a more realistic description of the deposition process with better accuracy.
-The resulting fill-meyrowth model is depicted in Fig. 2.
-The substrate surface consists of two material types symbolised by the terminology "a-C" model and "a-CH", which represent the dangling bonds (DB) where radicals can attach easily, and H-terminated sites, respectively.
-In practice, only the ratio of a-C and a-CH bonds, or coverage, in each 1 mm cells of the substrate is defined and the surface reaction probabilities are calculated from this value.
+The resulting film-growth model is depicted in Fig. 2.
+The substrate surface consists of two material types symbolised by the terminology "a-C" and "a-CH", which represent the dangling bonds (DB) where radicals can attach easily, and H-terminated sites, respectively.
+In practice, only the ratio of a-C and a-CH bonds, or coverage, in each 1 mm2 cells of the substrate is defined, and the surface reaction probabilities are calculated from this value.

-The bond density of amorphous carbon should be in the order of $1 \times 10^{19}$ m-2.
-However, in order to speed things up, a smaller value of $1 \times 10^{15}$ m-2 was chosen.
-This only affects the evolution of the coverage but does not play any role in equilibrium since the deposition rate is calculated from the balance between particle absorption and desorption, using the experimental film density to get a thickness evolution.
-According to [24], C2H2 has a very low sticking coefficient even on
+The bond density of amorphous carbon should be in the order of 1×10^{19} m $^{-2}$.
+However, in order to speed things up, a smaller value of 1×10^{15} m $^{-2}$ was chosen.
+This only affects the evolution of the coverage but does not play any role in equilibrium since the deposition rate is calculated from the balance between particle absorption and desorption, using the experimental film density to not a thickness evaluation.